COPD Living With

 How to manage COPD at home

-- Talk to your doctor about following an eating plan that will meet your nutritional needs.
+• Talk to your provider about following an eating plan that will meet your nutritional needs.
 If you have trouble eating enough because of symptoms such as shortness of breath and fatigue, you may not get all the calories and nutrients you need.
 This can make your symptoms worse and raise your risk for infections.
 Your doctor may suggest eating smaller meals more often throughout the day, resting before eating, and taking vitamins or nutritional supplements.

-- Put items you use often in one easy-to-reach place.
+• Put items you use often in one easy-to-reach place.
 Find simple ways to cook, clean, and do other chores.
 For example, you might want to use a small table or cart with wheels to move things around and a pole or tongs with long handles to reach things.

-- Ask for help in making things more accessible in your house so that you will not need to climb stairs as often.
+• Ask for help in making things more accessible in your house so that you will not need to climb stairs as often.

-- Keep your clothes loose-fitting, and wear clothes and shoes that are easy to put on and take off.
+• Keep your clothes loose-fitting, and wear clothes and shoes that are easy to put on and take off.

-- Use your medicines as recommended.
+• Use your medicines as recommended.
 Make sure you are using the inhaler correctly.
 It is normal for patients to have problems with the inhaler, so do not worry about asking your healthcare team multiple times how to use it.

 Avoid triggers that can cause flare-ups

-- Stay away from lung irritants, including chemical fumes, dust, smoke from home cooking and heating fuels, and secondhand smoke (fumes in the air from other people smoking).
+• Stay away from lung irritants, including chemical fumes, dust, smoke from home cooking and heating fuels, and secondhand smoke (fumes in the air from other people smoking).

-- Check the air quality where you live and keep your windows closed and stay at home when there is a lot of air pollution or dust outside.
+• Check the air quality where you live, and keep your windows closed and stay at home when there is a lot of air pollution or dust outside.

-- Get regular flu and pneumonia shots when available to help prevent infections, which can trigger flare-ups.
+• Get regular flu and pneumonia shots, when available, to help prevent infections, which can trigger flare-ups.

-- Get a COVID-19 vaccine.
+• Get a COVID-19 vaccine.
 This is especially important for people with lung disease.

 Seek emergency care if you have a severe flare-up.